XDgov/data-design-standards/_visualizations/line-graph.md

 tags: [distribution]
 guidance-always:
 - Always start the y-axis at zero.
-- Always label each line.
+- Always label each line if there is more than one line.
 - Always ensure that each line is legible.

 guidance-recommended: